Rights and Responsibilities of Students

 4. The subcommittee and the full committee will seek to make decisions by consensus.
 When consensus is impossible, a majority vote will be taken.
 No decision shall be made without a quorum of committee members (defined as at least two faculty members and three students for the full committee and all members of the subcommittee).

 5. A penalty of expulsion will appear on a student’s transcript.
 Correspondence related to any disciplinary penalty will remain in a student’s internal Yale SOM file and in the files of the Honor Committee.
+Penalties of suspension for a full semester or longer will also appear on a student’s transcript.
+Upon completion of the suspension, the student may request that the suspension notation be removed from the transcript.
 A penalty of a full- or partial-term suspension will be reported to an outside agency or individual when a student makes a written request for release of file information to that agency or individual.
 A penalty of probation will be reported under the same circumstances for a period of time the student is enrolled and will not be released after the student has graduated.
 Information about warnings will not be released.
 To provide for some consistency in reactions to offenses year by year, the committee chair shall study the files and inform the committee (ordinarily before the first case of the year is heard) of punishments meted out in certain classes of cases in prior years.
 Penalties should be set based upon the severity of the infraction, rather than the impact of such penalty on the student’s personal situation.

 6. The committee chair will inform those against whom complaints have been made of the decisions within twenty-four hours of the committee’s decision.